Share in our rich heritage

 Tobacco became one of the primary products fueling colonization as the use of the leaves for smoking and inhaling as snuff became popular in Spain, Portugal, France, and then further into Europe by the 1570s.
 It was also used as a form of currency, and for medicinal purposes and referred to as the "sacred herb" or "the queen's herb" by the French.

 Puerto Rican tobacco became the ultimate luxury of the European royalty and upper-class for almost two hundred years.
 Between 1460 and 1660, over half of Puerto Rico's exported shipping tonnage contained tobacco leaves and cigars.

 Since then, the smoking of cigars has evolved a global sense of tradition.
 From 1900 until 1927 Puerto Rico produced around 35 million tons of tobacco a year.
 And in 2017 there were 13.5 billion cigars sold in the United States alone.

 We at Don Collins would like to welcome you to join this ancient tradition by experiencing the flavor of an authentic Puerto Rican cigar made in the oldest surviving cigar factory in the Caribbean - a history and tradition that just can't be beat.

 In 1991 the PRTC focused their business on crafting high quality Don Collins Cigars - a tradition that is still going strong today.
-We are incredibly proud to share roots with the oldest chartered tobacco company still in operation today, and likely the oldest continuously operating company in the western hemisphere!
+We are incredibly proud to share roots with the oldest continuously operating factory in the western hemisphere!